Smorgan05/Recon-Tool/README.md

 Order of Ops: **Passive Recon** --> **Site Mapping** --> **Active Recon**  --> **Manual**--> **Exploitation**

+### Legal Disclaimer
+Usage of Recon-Tool / Ash Nazg for attacking targets without prior mutal consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+Deveopers assume no liability and are no responsible for any misue or damage caused by this program.

 ### Profile:
 * Domain: Example.com
 * IP Address: 192.168.11.1 (NSLookup Info)